Last Update: 5/15/23

 Additionally, the location of the “offending tuber” at the time of Mrs. Colon’s fall, where it was some distance from any dining table, gives a strong indication the potato could only have been dropped by a server or other employee.
 If so, then this is arguably actual knowledge on the part of Outback of its existence.
 See Donoho v.
 O’Connell’s, Inc., 13 Ill.2d 113, 148 N.E.2d 434 (1958), and cases cited; Keene v.
 Cracker Barrel Old Country Store, Inc., 853 S.W.2d 501 (Tenn.App.1992).

-QUICK FACT: A victim of a property or business owner’s negligence has 4 years from the date of the incident, such as a slip and fall, to file a lawsuit based on premises liability.
-However, if a death resulted from the incident, the deadline to file a lawsuit is 2 years.
+QUICK FACT: A victim of a property or business owner’s negligence has 2 years from the date of the incident, such as a slip and fall, to file a lawsuit based on premises liability.
+If a death resulted from the incident, then the deadline to file a lawsuit is 2 years.

 Do you have questions or comments?
 Then please feel free to send Alan an email or call him now at (954) 458-8655.